Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Responsible artisanal and small-scale mining of gold and associated precious metals.

-Requirements: Mining organizations must comply with the Fairmined Standard, which includes legal mining operations, environmental protection, fair labor conditions, and traceability of minerals.
+What are the Requirements: Mining organizations must comply with the Fairmined Standard, which includes legal mining operations, environmental protection, fair labor conditions, and traceability of minerals.
 They must undergo independent third-party audits to verify adherence.

-Description: Fairmined is an assurance label certifying that gold and associated precious metals come from responsible artisanal and small-scale mining organizations.
+What does it mean: Fairmined is an assurance label certifying that gold and associated precious metals come from responsible artisanal and small-scale mining organizations.
 It ensures that these metals are mined in harmony with nature, uphold human dignity, and contribute to sustainable development in mining communities.

 Link: Fairmined